 Promise 1 “Whoever shall faithfully serve me by the recitation of the Rosary, shall receive signal graces”

 This proves Catholics are actually serving Mary.
-We must “worship the Lord thy God and Him only shalt thou serve” (Luke 4:8).
+But we have a safe warning in Scripture: We must “worship the Lord thy God and Him only shalt thou serve” (Luke 4:8).

 Promise 2 “I promise my special protection and the greatest graces to all who shall recite the Rosary.”